This guide takes you through deploying a Kubernetes cluster on Brightbox Cloud using Terraform.

 Then get Terraform to initialize all the relevant plugins:

-We need to tell Terraform which Brightbox account to build the cluster on, your username and password to authenticate with, how many servers to build and the API Client credentials you created above.
+We need to tell Terraform which Brightbox account to build the cluster on, your username and password to authenticate with and how many servers (workers) to build.

 Create a file called